 Pacific cod: 20%

-Spiny dogfish: 35%
+Spiny dogfish: 35% longline/hook and line gear; 20% pot gear

 Other groundfish: 20%

 All rockfish retained in excess of allowable bycatch limits shall be reported as bycatch overage on an ADF&G fish ticket.
 All proceeds from the sale of excess rockfish bycatch shall be surrendered to the state.
 Excess rockfish retained due to full retention requirements may be retained for personal use; however, the pounds must be documented as overage on the fish ticket.